 "The light texture of this lotion is great: fast-absorbing, but really hydrating.
-It has the nicest coconut fragrance — but not so strong that you worry people are going to stick a cocktail umbrella in you!" said Brian Underwood, beauty director for Dr. Oz, The Good Life.
+It has the nicest coconut fragrance — but not so strong that you worry people are going to stick a cocktail umbrella in you!" said Brian Underwood, former beauty director for Dr. Oz, The Good Life.

 "I find body oils to be much easier to apply than lotions or creams.
 They dry just as quickly — if not quicker — and instantly warm in your hands.
 This body oil has a lush apricot scent and a rich texture," said Jamie Rosen, contributing editor at Town & Country.